equinor/ops-actions/.github/CONTRIBUTING.md

 # Contributing guidelines

-1. Create a new branch.
+1. Create a fork of this repository.
 1. Commit your changes.
-1. Create a pull request.
+1. Create a pull request in this repository.

 ## Semantic commits